 That sweet or salty late night treat that you just can't resist may increase your risk of heart disease or diabetes, according to research out of the National Autonomous University of Mexico in Mexico City.
 "This habit increases the risk of heart disease and diabetes because in time you will not only have high triglycerides levels after your night meal [but permanently]," says study author Ruud Buijs, Ph.D.
 Triglycerides are dangerous blood fats that accumulate in fatty tissue (mostly around the belly) and you can't get rid of them so easily, he explains.
 "The best thing to do would be to eat as little as possible at night and keep about 11 to 12 hours between your evening meal and the next meal (breakfast)."
-Here is your game plan to stop late-night eating once and for all.
+Here are 15 more everyday habits that are secretly ruining your health.

 Your taste for salt

 If you salt everything you eat, you may be jeopardizing your health; too much salty food caused 9.5 percent of the total diet-related deaths, according to a study in the Journal of the American Medical Association.
 Too much salt can damage the heart or kidneys.
 The study found that 45.4 percent of all deaths caused by heart disease, stroke, and type 2 diabetes are associated with eating either too much or too little of just 10 food groups.
 Too much salt can damage the heart or kidneys and it's the leading cause of diet-related deaths.
-Find out the seven sure signs you're eating too much sodium.
+Ditch these 13 healthy food habits that do more harm than good.

 Halfhearted hand washing

 Improper hand washing can leave you susceptible to germs.
 Not only are many foodborne illnesses spread by unwashed hands, but washing hands with soap and water could cut diarrheal disease-associated deaths in half, according to the U.S. Centers for Disease Control and Prevention.
 Remember the Severe Acute Respiratory Syndrome (SARS) epidemic of 2003?
 Proper hand washing could have staved off many of the cases of this dangerous respiratory illness.
-Here are five hand-washing mistakes to avoid.
+Find out which "healthy" hygiene habits are actually bad for you!

 Skipping the floss